ActiveLook/Activelook-API-Documentation/ActiveLook_API.md

 The text is displayed using encoded fonts.
 A font is selected with the “txt” command or font command.
 By default, 3 fonts are stored in the device.
 The size of these fonts is 24, 36 and 48 in the respective font space 1,2 and 3.
-Fonts can be uploaded in the board using the “savefont” command.
+Fonts can be uploaded in the device using the “savefont” command.
 Be careful, fonts can’t be saved if WConfigID command has not been sent.